The Autogenic Training Relaxation Technique And Practice

 Still others might not be able to relax out of fear.
 Some people fear that they are perpetually running out of time and cannot relax for fear of missing out on opportunities, wasting time, or falling by the wayside.
 These fears could be driven by insecurity, timelines with work or school, feelings of inadequacy, and more.

-The autogenic training relaxation technique
+What is the autogenic training relaxation technique?

 Getty/Halfpoint Images